Brooke rifle: 6.4-inch Rifle

 Brooke reported fourteen single-banded 6.4 in rifles were completed by 8 January 1863, although Tredegar records list only eleven as some were double-banded before being shipped.
 Three were cast in 1861 with the remainder in 1862.
 Two of the earliest were mounted on the broadside of the ironclad CSS Virginia.
 Two were mounted fore and aft on pivot carriages aboard the ironclad gunboat CSS Neuse.
 Two others were mounted on the broadside of the ironclad CSS Atlanta and survive today in Willard Park of the Washington Navy Yard.

 Double-banded rifles were produced from 28 October 1862 by direction of Stephen Mallory, Confederate Secretary of the Navy.
 Twenty-four were cast by Tredegar between 1862 and 1864 while Selma cast twenty-seven, but only fifteen were shipped due to casting problems.
 Five of the damaged gun blocks were rebored as 8 in double-banded smoothbores.
-Nine survivors exist, including four from USS Tennessee (F.K.A.
-CSS Tennessee II),and one from CSS Albemarle.
+Nine survivors exist, including four from CSS Tennessee II and one from CSS Albemarle.

 7-inch Rifle

 The first seven single-banded 7 in were bored and rifled from 9 in Dahlgren gun blocks between July and December 1861.
 Two of these were the front and rear pivot guns of the CSS Virginia.
 Tredegar made another nineteen to the Brooke pattern between 1862 and 1863 of which three survive.
 Two of these are found at the Washington Navy Yard as trophies from CSS Atlanta.

 Selma cast fifty-four double-banded rifles in 1863 and 1864, but only shipped thirty-nine due to casting flaws.
 Tredegar cast thirty-six between 1863 and 1865.
-Eight survive, two from USS Tennessee (F.K.A.
-CSS Tennessee II), one in the Washington Navy Yard and the other in Selma.
+Eight survive, two from CSS Tennessee II, one in the Washington Navy Yard and the other in Selma.
 Another, number S89, may be found at Fort Morgan State Historic Park.
 On September 29, 2015, an archeological team from the University of South Carolina recovered a 7-inch double-banded gun from the CSS Pedee.
+S96, which was mounted at Fort Sidney Johnston on the Tombigbee River, is currently displayed in front of the city hall of Jackson, Alabama.
+An additional rifle, S95, sits on private property near the site of Fort Stonewall.

 Three triple-banded rifles were cast by Tredegar in 1862.
 These were 15 in longer than the other 7-inch rifles and were unique among Brooke guns in that they lacked cast trunnions.
 Instead a separate trunnion strap was fitted around the breech.
-One was mounted on the CSS Richmond and another was sent to the harbor defenses of Charleston, South Carolina where it remains as a trophy in Ft.
+One was mounted on the CSS Richmond and another was sent to the harbor defenses of Charleston, South Carolina, where it remains as a trophy in Ft.
 Moultrie.